-I am a BACP registered counsellor offering individual therapy in Shoreditch, East London and online.
+I am a UKCP registered psychotherapist offering individual therapy in Shoreditch, East London and online.

 I offer therapy for personal development and a range of emotional and psychological issues, including anxiety-based issues, depression and low mood, relationship problems, identity issues and low self-esteem, problematic perfectionism, eating and body image issues, stress and work-related difficulties, and more.

 Psychotherapy provides a confidential, safe space to talk.
 The way I work is to listen closely to your concerns, and support you to find new ways of understanding the issues you are experiencing, to make better and more informed choices for yourself and within your relationships.

 As an integrative therapist, my approach draws on a range of therapeutic ideas and practices, including relational psychoanalytic and existential thinking.
 In practice this means that I do not offer a one-size-fits-all approach and that I appreciate different clients need different things from therapy.

 What to expect in your first session